ZachLiuGIS/TopicSearch/README.md

 Type in the topic of your interest in the search text box and click 'Search' button.
 You will be directed into a search result page.

+Click any hot trending topics displayed in the word cloud to search that topic.

 Refresh the page will update the page with the latest results for the same search term.

 ## Set up the start project server